anbox-cloud/discourse-docs/ref/appliance-command-reference/monitor.md

 | `-p`, `--password <value>`|Password of the monitor account|
 | `-r`, `--role <value>`|Role of the monitor account can be either of these three options: viewer/admin/editor.
 The default role is viewer.|

-##### `delete`
-Deletes the specified account and removes access to the monitoring dashboard for the mentioned account.
+The `account delete` command deletes the specified account and removes access to the monitoring dashboard for the mentioned account.

     anbox-cloud-appliance monitor account delete <account-name>